-CAMPUS SAFETY UPDATE Dr. Mitchell reported that he had renewed his effort to contact the mayor of Russellville concerning the proposed bridge across Highway 7 but had not been able to speak with him as of this date.
-President Smith thanked Dr. Mitchell for his efforts over this academic year.
+CAMPUS SAFETY UPDATEDr.
+Mitchell reported that he had renewed his effort to contact the mayor of Russellville concerning the proposed bridge across Highway 7 but had not been able to speak with him as of this date.
+President Smith thanked Dr. Mitchell for his efforts over this academic year.OPEN FORUMNo items were presented.ANNOUNCEMENTS/ INFORMATION ITEMSPresident Smith announced that his term on the Senate was ending and thanked the Senators for their hard work and support over this academic year.